MLI-lab/DeepDeWedge/README.md

 # DeepDeWedge

-This repository contains an implementation of the DeepDeWedge method for simultaneous denoising and missing wedge reconstruction in cryogenic electron tomography (cryo-ET).
+This repository contains an implementation of the DeepDeWedge method as described in our manuscript *["A Deep Learning Method for Simultaneous Denoising and Missing Wedge Reconstruction in Cryogenic Electron Tomography"]()*.

 ## Installation
 All you have to do is to install the minimal software requirements via